-We all love finding an awesome kid-friendly restaurant in Singapore: even more so when it doesn’t put a huge dent in our wallet (hands up if you’ve ever forked out for something on the kids’ menu that ended up barely touched by a fussy eater?).
-Enter the ‘kids dine free’ deal: check out this menu of current offers available in Singapore.
-From Asian dishes to great burger joints, we’ve found the restaurants where your kids can eat for free: no more having to share fries with the family!
+We all love finding an awesome kid-friendly restaurant in Singapore, even more so when it doesn’t put a huge dent in our wallet (hands up if you’ve ever forked out for something on the kids’ menu that ended up barely touched by a fussy eater?).
+Enter the ‘kids eat free’ deal!
+Check out this menu of current offers available in Singapore: from Asian dishes to great burger joints, we’ve found the restaurants where your kids can eat for free.
+No more having to share fries with the family!

 With its huge variety of delicious international and local food, we know that even the fussiest of kids will be easily pleased at this top-notch restaurant.
 With an eco-friendly aesthetic inspired by nature and a menu that uses sustainably sourced ingredients, RISE Restaurant has raised the bar with its new outdoor herb garden where kids are welcome to take a green-fingered tour.
 We’re also loving the unique food theme for each night of the week (you’ll definitely want to come back for more), and the DIY soda station with a difference that the kids will go wild over (confession: we can’t wait to try it out too).

-Kids eat free offer: Kids aged five and below eat for free with a paying adult, every day of the week.
+Kids-eat-free offer: Kids aged five years and below eat for free with a paying adult, every day of the week.

-Switzerland comes to Singapore at family-friendly restaurant Marche, where you’ll find top-notch European food set in a Swiss Alpine village!
-Try the delicious rostis with a side-order of mushroom ragout – a big hit with our own crew – or go simple but scrumptious with a wood fired pizza or grilled steak.
-Pack the kids off to the small play area while you dine in peace, and then bring them back for their own free Picky Kids meal (they’ll feel all grown up choosing for themselves from the self-service bars).
+Switzerland comes to Singapore at family-friendly restaurant Marché Mövenpick, where you’ll find top-notch European food set in a Swiss Alpine village!
+Try the delicious rostis with a side order of mushroom ragout – a big hit with our own crew – or go simple but scrumptious with a wood-fired pizza or grilled steak.
+Pack the kids off to the small play area while you dine in peace and then bring them back for their own free Picky Kids meal (they’ll feel all grown up choosing for themselves from the self-service bars).

-Kids eat free offer: Monday to Thursday (excluding eve of PH and during school holidays) kids enjoy one Picky Kids meal for free with a minimum spend of $60 in a single receipt.
-Valid only at 313@Somerset, Suntec City and VivoCity locations.
-Dine in only.
+Kids-eat-free offer: Monday to Thursday (excluding eve of and PH and school holidays) kids enjoy one Picky Kids meal for free with a minimum spend of $80 in a single receipt.
+Valid at 313@Somerset, Suntec City and VivoCity locations.
+Dine-in only.

-If a delicious Korean buffet is high on your menu for a family feast (we’re already dreaming of all those grilled, marinated meats!), then head over to one of the Seoul Garden outlets on a Sunday, when children can dine free.
+If a delicious Korean buffet is high on your menu for a family feast (we’re already dreaming of all those grilled, marinated meats!), then head over to one of the Seoul Garden outlets where children can dine free all day, every day.
 Oh, and did we mention this buffet is all you can eat?